 Install SideQuest on your computer

-Go to the SideQuest downloads page and download the install file for your operating system.
-Run the installer, which will install SideQuest and the necessary drivers you need for sideloading.
+Go to the SideQuest downloads page, download and run the ‘Advanced Installer’ for your Desktop operating system, which will install SideQuest and the necessary drivers for sideloading.

 Allow USB debugging between your computer and your Quest

-If SideQuest has a red dot and says ‘disconnected’ or ‘unauthorized’, double check that your Quest is on, connected properly and you completed all of the setup steps properly (especially the USB debugging permission steps).
+If your Quest is connected via USB but SideQuest is showing a red dot, double check that your Quest is on, connected properly and you followed the USB debugging steps correctly.

-SideQuest will then install the game or app.
-To check the progress of installation or ensure everything installed correctly, you can click on ‘Tasks’ button on the top right (circled in red below) and if the app was downloaded and installed correctly, you will see a bar reading “APK file installed ok!!” (also pictured below).
+All other sideloaded content will install via SideQuest — you can click on the ‘Tasks’ button on the top right (circled in red below) to check progress.
+If the app was downloaded and installed correctly, you will see a bar reading “APK file installed ok!!” (also pictured below).

 And that’s all there is to it!
-You’ve successfully sideloaded one of the apps from the SideQuest store.
+You’ve successfully sideloaded an app from the SideQuest store.

 Sideloading an .apk from an external source